rtgamingwdt/Override/README.md

 >Events

 **PlayerLoginEvent** (You might need to edit the code.
-It will currently tell people to go to our Discord Server.)
+It will currently tell people to go to my Discord Server.)